In the Aeroplane Over the Sea (song): Release and reception

+The song was released as the third track to the band's second and final studio album of the same name on the 10th of February, 1998.
+In 2000, the song was re-released on the compilation album Songs for Summer.
 The song was critically praised upon its release.
 Consequence of Sound ranked it the 28th best song of all time in 2012.
 Reviewer Dan Caffrey writes, "For me, 'Aeroplane' glides along with an odd sense of ease.
 It's about how a brief moment of contentment can sometimes outshine a crippling tragedy in one's life."
 SportsAlcohol.com ranked the song the 89th best of the 1990s.
 WOXY listed it at No. 359 in its Top 500 Songs of All-Time in 2005.
 German magazine Musikexpress ranked "In the Aeroplane Over the Sea" as the 141st greatest song in its top 700 list.